zendesk/go-generics/README.md

 })

-// Get a value from the cache, if it is found in the fail-through cache, it will be added to the primary cache user, wasFound, err := cache.Get(userID)
+// Get a value from the cache, if it is found in the fail-through cache, it will be added to the primary cache as it is returned. user, wasFound, err := cache.Get(userID)
 ```